Frequently Asked Questions

 Are all HD screens the same?

 No. Generally, screens advertised as HD Ready are 720P compatible, whereas full HD screens can handle 1080P as well.
-Some screen manufacturers are now offering Ultra HD models which display higher resolutions still, but before you crash out lots of money on one, please check that your CCTV recorder can output a resolution higher than 1080P!
+Many screen manufacturers are now offering Ultra HD (4K) models which display higher resolutions still, but before you crash out lots of money on one, please check that your CCTV recorder can output a resolution higher than 1080P!
 Many can nowadays with 4K being readily available.

 Is it worth buying cameras that are 3MP and above?

 Again, it very much depends on what you are trying to achieve, and more importantly what you are using them with.
 Many older DVR’s (Digital Video Recorders) and NVR’s (Network Video Recorders) have HD outputs (HDMI etc) but the maximum resolution they can handle is 1080P.
 The latest CCTV recording systems generally support resolutions beyond 1080P, with HDMI support at 4K and sometimes higher.
 If in doubt it is best to talk over your requirements with your stockist to avoid any disappointment.